 Using token credentials, the client makes calls to access Fitbit resources on behalf of the user.

-To help with the implementation of the current authentication protocol, the FitBit developer site has an OAuth tutorial page under “Authentication”.
+To help with the implementation of the current authentication protocol, the Fitbit developer site has an OAuth tutorial page under “Authentication.”

-Step 5 involves a bit more work in the UI, such as displaying the redirect URL in a browser.
+Step 5 involves a bit more work in the UI (user interface), such as displaying the redirect URL in a browser.
 On that page you will have a form where you will have to agree that the app can have read/write access to your account.
 Upon confirmation of access, you will get a verifier code, which you will need to use to request the token credentials used in this chapter.

 The code in this chapter will work with the token credentials obtained in Step 8: we will not do a complete implementation; we will be focusing instead on creating the basics for signing OAuth requests and making the API requests once the token credentials are obtained.

-You need to complete on your own the Steps 3 to 7.
-The signing mechanism for the requests is the same, just the list of elements to be used in the signature is different, but very well documented on the FitBit support site, where you can double-check your process by testing every step by hand and comparing the output with the output of your code.
+You need to complete Steps 3 to 7 on your own.
+The signing mechanism for the requests is the same—just the list of elements to be used in the signature is different, but very well documented on the Fitbit support site, where you can double-check your process by testing every step by hand and comparing the output with the output of your code.

-Once we established the signature process for the common case scenario (Step 8) it will be very easy for you to create functions that sign with a different set of parameters, as we will show later on.
+Once we established the signature process for the common-case scenario (Step 8) it will be very easy for you to create functions that sign with a different set of parameters, as we will show later on.

-FitBit API call rate limits
+Fitbit API call rate limits

-The documentation for API call rate limits can be found on the FitBit page under "Basics / Rate Limits"/
+The documentation for API call rate limits can be found on the Fitbit page under "Basics / Rate Limits"/.

-At the time of writing of this book, the FitBit API set limits to the number of calls that can be made to the API in a given amount of time.
-When doing the full implementation in your application, you code has to be aware and able to handle the case when it hits one of the rate limits show below.
+At the time of writing of this book, the Fitbit API set limits to the number of calls that can be made to the API in a given amount of time.
+When doing the full implementation in your application, your code has to be aware and able to handle the case when it hits one of the rate limits shown in the sections “The Client+Viewer Rate Limit” and “The Client Rate Limit.”

-The FitBit API has two separate rate limits on the number of calls you can make.
+The Fitbit API has two separate rate limits on the number of calls you can make.
 Both are hourly limits that reset at the start of the hour.

 The Client+Viewer Rate Limit

-All Read calls (as well as couple of sensitive Read & Write) are rate limited with the current quota of 150 calls/hour.
-You can make 150 API requests per hour for each user that has authorized your application to access their data.
+All Read calls (as well as a couple of sensitive Read & Write) are rate limited with the current quota of 150 calls/hour.
+You can make 150 API requests per hour for each user who has authorized your application to access his or her data.
 This rate limit is applied when you make an API request using your application's consumer key and secret with the user's access token and token secret.

 The Client Rate Limit